avazqueznj/InspectionBrickWeb1/replit.md

 - **Asset Update Bug Fix:** PATCH /api/assets/:assetId now uses limit: 10000 to fetch all assets for authorization check, fixing 404 errors when updating assets beyond first pagination page.
 - **Page Scrolling Fix:** Main container changed from overflow-hidden to overflow-auto, enabling proper scrolling on all pages and making content below the fold accessible.
 - **Asset Filter SQL Bug Fix:** Fixed getInspections to use db.select().from(inspections) instead of db.query.inspections.findMany() to properly handle raw SQL EXISTS clauses for multi-asset inspection filtering.
 (2025-11-12)
+- **Inspection Assets Junction Table:** Updated seed script to populate inspection_assets for ALL inspections (both single and multi-asset), not just multi-asset test data.
+This ensures asset filters show all assets and correctly find all inspections.
+(2025-11-12)

 ### Database Schema